 Applicants are chosen based on the following criteria:

 The order in which these criteria are listed reflects the relative weight assigned to each.
 Graduates of UST are awarded loyalty points; however, these points are not sufficient to outweigh poor scholastic performance in college or a low NMAT score.

 You may apply however, if the official transcript of records cannot be released by your school in time for enrollment, you need to secure a certification from the Registrar of the Dean of your school stating that you are expected to graduate by July.
 This certificate should be submitted together with the other requirements.
 If you are not able to graduate by July (e.g., due to failures) your slot and other non-refundable fees paid are forfeited in favor of UST.

 For those graduating in August (or beyond), you may apply for the next school year, instead.

 Yes, applications from the following will automatically not be processed:

-Applicants who cannot graduate on time due to failures during their final year in college will forfeit their slots.
+Successful applicants who cannot graduate on time due to failures during their final year in college will forfeit their slots.

-Mistakes may be corrected as long as you have not clicked on the “Submit” button.
+Errors in data encoding may be corrected as long as you have not clicked on the “Submit” button.